Healthdirect Free Australian health advice you can count on.

 Key facts

-• Tuberous sclerosis is an uncommon genetic disorder, that involves the overgrowth of normal tissue in many different parts of your body.
+• Tuberous sclerosis is a rare genetic disorder, that involves the overgrowth of normal tissue in different parts of your body.

 • Growths can affect many parts of your body including your brain, skin, kidneys, eyes, heart and lungs.